 - Much research has been done to evaluate the benefits of wheat bread over white bread, and the benefits of using 100% whole wheat products.
 When you purchase bleached white flour, you are purchasing wheat that has undergone so much processing that very little to none of the vitamins and minerals found in whole wheat remain.
 When you grind your own wheat, you can be assured that all of the nutritional value is still in your flour.

-If you have picky eaters at home that won’t eat wheat bread, try using 1/2 unbleached white flour and 1/2 whole wheat flour in this recipe.
-You won’t be able to tell the difference – and neither will they!
-The bread will have a lighter color and texture than whole wheat bread, and you will still have a portion of the health benefits of whole wheat.
+- If you have picky eaters at home who won’t eat wheat bread, try using ½ unbleached white flour and ½ whole wheat flour in this recipe.
+You won’t be able to tell the difference, and neither will they!
+The bread will have a lighter color and texture than whole wheat bread, and you’ll still have a portion of the health benefits of whole wheat.

 More Delicious Homemade Bread Recipes

 Is there anything better than a warm slice of homemade bread?
 Here are some more of our favorite bread recipes.

 - Irish Soda Bread – This authentic Irish Soda Bread is perfect for St. Patrick’s Day.
 It is easy to make.
 The bread doesn’t have to rise and there is very little kneading involved.